ietf-rats-wg/tpm-based-network-device-attestation/draft-ietf-rats-tpm-based-network-device-attest.md

 2. Signed reference measurements may be distributed by the Endorser to the Attester, as part of a software update.
 From there, the reference measurement may be acquired by the Verifier.

-In either case, the Verifier Owner must select the source of trusted endorsements through the Appraisal Policy for Evidence.
+In either case, the Verifier Owner MUST select the source of trusted endorsements through the Appraisal Policy for Evidence.

 ~~~~
 *************         .-------------.         .-----------.